Planning a move involves juggling a lot of tasks – and it’s not easy.

 “Almost 100 percent of customers that come to us reiterate that moving is really hard,” said Emma Gordon, storage specialist at Clutter, an on demand storage company.

-- Another time storage can help ease the stress of moving: incorporating travel into your move.
-If you take a job opportunity in a new city or state, putting some or all of your household in storage can make it easy to take a trip abroad or travel within the U.S. before getting settled in the next home.
+- Another time storage can help ease the stress of moving—incorporating travel into your move.
+If you take a job opportunity in a new city or state, put your household items in storage.
+This makes it easy to take a trip abroad or travel within the U.S. before starting your new job.

 What to Store

 “It’s always best if the decision to store things rests on the value of the item in question,” said Lauren Williams, owner of Casual Uncluttering LLC in Woodinville, WA.
 Check if you can replace the item easily if you leave it behind, as well as if it will fit the new space.

+If the item has sentimental value, such as a family heirloom or favorite piece of furniture, you might want to store it until you find the right spot for it.
 Boxes of photos, trophies, or other memorabilia might also work well in a storage unit.
-You’ll likely eventually want those items, but won’t need them during the initial transition.
+You’ll likely want those items, but won’t need them during the initial transition.
 If you store them in a place near your moving destination, you’ll be able to gather them when you’re ready.

 Find A Good Spot

-If you’re looking for a storage unit in the city or state you’re moving to, check for one that is near your new place.
 “This will give you plenty of time to settle in and slowly bring your less needed items to your new house,” said Anna Horn, representative of NYC Mini Storage, an NYC based storage provider.